glwagner/py2Periodic/README.md

 # py2Periodic

+This code is under rapid and somewhat chaotic development.

-This code solves several PDEs on doubly-periodic two-dimensional domains, and provides a framework for generating solvers with new physics.
+When it is complete, this code will solve several PDEs on doubly-periodic two-dimensional domains, and provide a low-level framework for rapidly generating solvers with new physics.

 This is achieved by introducing a "base-class, sub-class" relationship between the numerical and physical aspects of the solver.
 The physics-agnostic attributes